DionTimmermann/node-red-contrib-time-curve/README.md

 This node takes timestamp input and outputs a percentage (float in the range 0.0 to 100.0 inclusive) based on the time of day of the timestamp.

 This node functions as an analogoue time clock, e.g. a time-based dimmer.
-It is intentionally much simpler than TODO, since there are applications where more than a fade in and fade out per day is deried and where dependence on time of day is more important than dependence on the sun position.
+It can be seen as a dual component to [light scheduler](https://flows.nodered.org/node/node-red-contrib-light-scheduler) .
 I specifically designed it to program the brightness of aquarium lamps.

+It is intentionally much simpler than other solutions like homeassistant's [adaptive lighting](https://github.com/basnijholt/adaptive-lighting), since there are applications where more than a fade in and fade out per day is deried and where dependence on time of day is more important than dependence on the sun position.

 ![Alt text](https://raw.githubusercontent.com/jcronq/node-red-contrib-spline-curve/master/images/ColorTemperature_practical.PNG)